 A postnuptial agreement, sometimes called a postmarital agreement or “postnup”, is a legally binding contract entered into by two spouses after they are already married.
 It is the post-marriage equivalent of a prenuptial agreement and is governed in California primarily by Family Code §721, which imposes a fiduciary duty between spouses that does not apply to non-married parties.

 That fiduciary duty is key.
-Because married spouses owe each other the highest duty of good faith and fair dealing, California courts scrutinise postnuptial agreements more strictly than prenuptial agreements.
+Because married spouses owe each other the highest duty of good faith and fair dealing, California courts scrutinize postnuptial agreements more strictly than prenuptial agreements.
 The Los Angeles Superior Court, Family Law Division, will not simply rubber-stamp a postnup.
 It must be fair, voluntary, and fully disclosed.
+When looking for representation, do not simply search for a general divorce lawyer; look for specialized family law firms like Moradi Neufer that explicitly highlight marital agreements, fiduciary duty, and asset/debt partitioning in their core practice areas.

 For a postnuptial agreement to be enforceable in Los Angeles, it must meet all of the following requirements under California law: